Effie Gray: Influence on Millais

-Later life
+Later life and death

 Gray had been officially presented to Queen Victoria on 20 June 1850.
 This was arranged by Lady Davy, a friend and neighbour of hers from London who was also friends with one of the Queen's ladies-in-waiting.
 However, the annulment from Ruskin barred her from events at which the Queen was present.
 Her social status was affected negatively, although many in society were still prepared to receive her and to press her case sympathetically.
 Eventually, when Millais was dying, the Queen relented through the intervention of her daughter Princess Louise, allowing Gray to attend an official function.

+Gray had an interest in local and family history, and corresponded with Perthshire historian Robert Scott Fittis, author of Sketches of the Olden Times in Perthshire (1878), about the Gray family history.

-Sixteen months after Millais' death, Gray died at Bowerswell on 23 December 1897.
+Sixteen months after Millais' death in August 1896, Gray died at Bowerswell on 23 December 1897.
 She was buried beside her son George, who died aged 21, in Kinnoull Parish churchyard, Perth, which is depicted in Millais's painting The Vale of Rest.
 Gray's father had donated the Millais window, the West window, to Kinnoull Church in 1870.
 It is based on designs drawn by Millais.

+Her letters have been published posthumously in Effie in Venice: Her Picture of Society Life with John Ruskin, 1849-52 (1965) and The Order of Release: The Story of John Ruskin, Effie Gray and John Everett Millais Told for the First Time in their Unpublished Letters (1948).